aliev/pydantic-settings-external/README.md

 ## The project is currently under active development.

-PyDantic Settings External is a library that extends PyDantic Settings to support various types of external configuration providers, such as GCP Secret Manager and AWS Secrets Manager.
-PyDantic Settings External has been developed using a clear abstraction, allowing for easy extension to external configurations not yet incorporated into the library by the community.
+PyDantic Settings External extends PyDantic Settings to support various types of external configuration providers, such as GCP Secret Manager and AWS Secrets Manager.
+PyDantic Settings External has been developed using a clear abstraction, allowing for easy extension to external providers.

 Installation: